WebberZone/knowledgebase/readme.txt

 = 1.2.0 - 24 January 2016 =

 * Features:
 	* Settings page: Customize the slugs, disable styles, etc. Change in base slug from `kb-articles` to `knowledgebase`.
-If you're upgrading this plugin, and have previously used `knowledgebase` as the slug for the page you created, then either change the slug for the knowledgebase in the Settings page or delete the page you created.
+If you're upgrading this plugin, and have previously used `knowledgebase` as the slug for the page you created, then either change the slug for the knowledge base in the Settings page or delete the page you created.
-	* Shortcode to display the Knowledgebase search form - Use `[kbsearch]` for this purpose
+	* Shortcode to display the Knowledge base search form - Use `[kbsearch]` for this purpose

 * Enhancements:
 	* Merged archive stylesheet with the main stylesheet
 	* Hide the first level header when displaying archives

 * Bug fixes:
-	* Undefined index notice on Search results pages outside of the knowledgebase
+	* Undefined index notice on Search results pages outside of the knowledge base

 = 1.1.0 - 29 June 2015 =
 * Features:
 	* Network activate now works on multisite
-	* Main archive displays the Knowledgebase.
+	* Main archive displays the knowledge base.
 You can override the default template by adding a file `archive-wz_knowledgebase.php` in your theme folder
-	* Category archive displays the knowledgebase for the specific category.
+	* Category archive displays the knowledge base for the specific category.
 You can override the default template by adding a file `taxonomy-wzkb_category.php` in your theme folder
-	* Major rewrite of knowledgebase HTML markup and default styles.
+	* Major rewrite of knowledge base HTML markup and default styles.
 If you're using your own custom styles, then you will need to remove

 * Enhancements:
 	* Custom post type slug changed to `knowledgebase` from `wzkb`